Embraced And Celebrated By Lawrenceville’s Local Community

 semi-truck drivers will engage in reckless driving by speeding, cutting other drivers off, and failing to check their blind spots.
 This is even more dangerous because trucks need additional time to maneuver their vehicles safely.
 Speeding, in particular, cuts down the additional time that they need.

 Truck drivers are motorists that are prone to fatigue on the road.
 They can spend a minimum of 10 hours on the road.
 If you factor in traffic congestion, that is additional time for the driver to fall asleep at any moment.
 Driving while tired can lead to several dangerous truck accidents.

-Ironically, truck drivers can experience the same side effects of drowsy driving when they drive under the influence.
+Ironically, 18-wheeler drivers can experience the same side effects of drowsy driving when they drive under the influence.
 To help them stay awake, truck drivers will take illegal substances and alcohol before hitting the road.

 The way that 18-wheeler drivers speed on the road can cause the cargo to spill over into the road.
 Sometimes the truck driver is responsible for the way the cargo is secured, and other times the trucking company is responsible.

 Unfortunately, some trucking companies don’t do their due diligence and train the drivers.
 It is up to the trucking company to make sure that the driver is properly trained before driving.
-When a driver is not properly trained, they can worsen an accident.
+When a driver is not properly trained, they can worsen a truck accident.